 More advanced cancers may require a combination of surgery and radiation therapy with specialist oncologists in Brisbane.

 The prognosis is usually good if the disease is discovered early, and all the diseased tissue can be removed.
-If all the SCC is not adequately removed, the tumour will recur at the operation site and may start to affect quality of life.
+If all the cutaneous SCC is not adequately removed, the tumour will recur at the operation site and may start to affect quality of life.